- Can I pass my CA Final Exams while working a full-time job?

 Dates | Topic | Status | Remarks |

-1.03.2018 to 10.03.2018 | Indirect Taxes | Completed/ Part – Completed/ Carry Forward | Practical to be covered as well |
+1.03.2018 to 10.03.2018 | Indirect Taxes | Completed/ Part – Completed/ Carry Forward | Practical to be cover as well |

 11.03.2018 to 17.03.2018 | Information Systems Control and Audit | Completed/ Part – Completed/ Carry Forward | RTP to be completed |

-18.03.2018 to 05.04.2018 | Direct Taxes | Completed/ Part – Completed/ Carry Forward | Last 5 term paper solved.
+18.03.2018 to 05.04.2018 | Direct Taxes | Completed/ Part – Completed/ Carry Forward | The last 5 term papers were solved.
 Amendments to be covered |

-05.04.2018 to 10.04.2018 | International taxation | Completed/ Part – Completed/ Carry Forward | Special focus on Sec 92E |
+05.04.2018 to 10.04.2018 | International Taxation | Completed/ Part – Completed/ Carry Forward | Special focus on Sec 92E |

 11.04.2018 to 18.04.2018 | Financial Services & Capital Market | Completed/ Part – Completed/ Carry Forward | Special focus on Venture Capital |